 Commercial invoice undoubtedly plays a crucial role in the import as well as the export of goods.
 It constitutes the basis of posting transactions, calculating tariffs, or accounting.
-Moreover, the Chinese invoice is one of the documents that are indispensable at customs while importing.
+Moreover, the Chinese invoice is one of the documents indispensable at customs while importing.
 In the process of trading with China, in most cases, a pro forma invoice is not accepted.

 The correct clearance of goods acquired in China is sometimes quite hard, particularly since you need to consider both Chinese and European legislation.
 According to regulations, even this kind of import is subject to many restrictions.
 Every order entails the necessity to pay customs, value-added tax, and hence the need for a Chinese invoice.